anovijay/Prost/context.md

    - Array of 4 levels (A1, A2, B1, B2) with aggregated data
    - A1: 10 passages completed, avg 65%, best 90%, latest 70%
    - A2: 5 passages completed, avg 58%, best 100%, latest 100%
+   - **A2 includes fixed passage UUID** in completedPassageIds
    - B1/B2: Not started (0 passages, 0 attempts)
-   - Includes sample passage in A2 completed passages
+   - Demonstrates proper data linking and completion tracking

 5. **`LevelProgress.sampleLevels`** (Deprecated)
    - Legacy sample data, replaced by UserProgress.sampleProgress